dfinity/portal/docs/developer-docs/setup/cycles/cycles-faucet.md

 ### Step 1: Get Coupon

 First, you will need to navigate to <https://faucet.dfinity.org>.
 You will need to put in a request for cycles on the DFINITY DEV OFFICIAL Discord server.
-You can click on REQUEST CYCLES to join the discord server.
+You can click on REQUEST CYCLES to join the Discord server.

 ![Getting Coupon](_attachments/faucet_step_1.png)

-You must complete a survey sent to you by domwoe as a Direct Message.
-Once completed domwoe will send you a coupon.
+You must complete a survey sent to you by someone from the DFINTIY team as a Direct Message.
+Once completed, they will send you a coupon.

 ![Survey](_attachments/faucet_step_2.png)